 Identification and Retrieval of Derelict Crab Pots to Reduce Bycatch in Barnegat Bay

-The NOAA Marine Debris Program is partnering with the Conserve Wildlife Foundation of New Jersey to remove over a thousand derelict crab pots from Barnegat Bay, New Jersey.
-Together, they are also conducting an assessment to identify derelict pots in the bay, determine the percentage of pots that are lost annually, and inventory bycatch caught in retrieved pots.
+The NOAA Marine Debris Program partnered with the Conserve Wildlife Foundation of New Jersey to remove over a thousand derelict crab pots from Barnegat Bay, New Jersey.
+Together, they also conducted an assessment to identify derelict pots in the bay, determine the percentage of pots that are lost annually, and inventory bycatch caught in retrieved pots.

 Type of Project: Community-based Marine Debris Removal Grant